About Medical Detection Dogs

 How do the dogs alert their owners?
 Dog alerts need to be clear and persistent, as our clients often have no awareness of an imminent “episode”.
 The dogs are with their owners 24/7 and alert during both the day and night.
 Dogs are trained to alert by either jumping up and/or licking strongly.
 The type of alert will vary depending on the needs of the client.

 Which associations do Medical Detection Dogs belong to?
-Medical Detection Dogs is a member of Assistance Dogs (AD) International, AD Europe and AD UK and all our dogs are fully accredited assistance dogs.
+Medical Detection Dogs is a member of Assistance Dogs International (ADI), Assistance Dogs Europe (ADEu) and Assistance Dogs UK (ADUK), and all our Medical Alert Assistance dogs are fully accredited assistance dogs.

 Are there any other organisations that provide Medical Alert Assistance Dogs in the UK?
-Medical Detection Dogs is the only organisation in the UK that is a full member of AD International, and the only organisation which trains fully accredited diabetes alert assistance dogs.
+Medical Detection Dogs is the only organisation in the UK that is a full member of Assistance Dogs International, and the only organisation which trains fully accredited diabetes alert assistance dogs.

 We take the welfare of our Medical Detection Dogs extremely seriously.
 From the moment they come to us as puppies we ensure the highest standards of care for our dogs.
 We have a strict no kennel policy and all our dogs live in the homes of our staff or fantastic local volunteers where they are loved and cared for as part of the family.